cheqd/did-resolver/README.md

 cheqd DID resovler offers multiple implementations for resolving cheqd DIDs, according to the [cheqd DID method](https://docs.cheqd.io/node/architecture/adr-list/adr-002-cheqd-did-method#:~:text=Summary,on%20the%20Cosmos%20blockchain%20framework.)

-This resolver aims to make it easy for third parties to resolve cheqd DIDs, using either a full DID resolver, a proxy DID resolver or through the [Universal Resolver](https://dev.uniresolver.io/).
+This resolver aims to make it easy for third parties to resolve cheqd DIDs, using either a Full DID resolver, a Light DID resolver or through the [Universal Resolver](https://dev.uniresolver.io/).

 ## Example DIDs